pesto-students/f1-remoteup-beta-fe/README.md

 <br/>

 ## Introduction
-RemoteUp is a remote jobs board portal where jobseekers can save & apply for jobs and recruiters can post jobs.
+RemoteUp is a remote jobs board portal where jobseekers can save jobs & apply for jobs and recruiters can post jobs.
 It helps recruiters with an inbuilt ATS(Applicants Tracking System) at no extra cost.

 Making this site gave us the opportunity to really stretch out and craft a site with great UX.